 Add wording to your lease along the lines of “tenant’s pets only” if you don’t want a tenant caring for extra pets on your property.
-Also include specifics about visitors’ animals, including if it's allowed, length of stay, and so on.
+Also include specifics about visitors’ animals, including if they're allowed, length of stay, and so on.

-Check your HOA for regulations.
+5) Check your HOA's regulations.

-Your homeowners association probably has rules in place regarding breed, types, and number of pets.
+Your homeowners association likely has rules in place regarding breed, types, and number of pets on your property.
 If you’re renting out a condo, there will certainly be regulations regarding pets, including noise that would disturb neighbors.

 What recourse does a landlord if there are issues with a tenant's pet?